QubesOS/qubes-doc/user/templates/windows/qubes-windows-tools-4-0.rst

 In the future this step will not be necessary anymore, because we will sign our drivers with a publicly verifiable certificate.
-However, it should be noted that even now, the fact that those drivers are not digitally signed, this doesnít affect security of the Windows VM in ëanyí way.
-This is because the actual installation ISO (the ``qubes-windows-tools-*.iso`` file) is distributed as a signed RPM package and its signature is verified by the ``qubes-dom0-update`` utility once itís being installed in Dom0.
+However, it should be noted that even now, the fact that those drivers are not digitally signed, this doesn‚Äôt affect security of the Windows VM in ‚Äòany‚Äô way.
+This is because the actual installation ISO (the ``qubes-windows-tools-*.iso`` file) is distributed as a signed RPM package and its signature is verified by the ``qubes-dom0-update`` utility once it‚Äôs being installed in Dom0.
 The only downside of those drivers not being signed is the inconvenience to the user that he or she must disable the signature enforcement policy before installing the tools.

 To install the Qubes Windows Tools in a Windows VM one should start the VM passing the additional option ``--install-windows-tools``: